 What is TPPA?

-The Trans-Pacific Partnership Agreement (also known as TPP or TPPA) is a free trade agreement.
+The Trans-Pacific Partnership Agreement (also known as TPP or TPPA) is a free trade agreement with 100 dollar loan now.
 It was announced on Monday 5 October 2015 that the agreement had been reached, marking the “largest trade-liberalising pact in a generation”.